rollkit/celestia-da/README.md

 Note that celestia-da version may differ from the bundled celestia-node version.
 Use the `celestia-da version` command to print the build information including the bundled celestia-node version.

+To start a celestia-da instance, use the preferred node type with `start` command along with the gRPC specific flags as documented below.

+## Example

+Run celestia-da light mainnet node with a default DA interface server accepting blobs on a randomly chosen namespace:

+    celestia-da light start --core.ip <public ip> --da.grpc.namespace $(openssl rand -hex 10)

+Note that the celestia-node RPC auth token is auto generated using the default celestia-node store.
+If passed, the `da.grpc.token` flag will override the default auth token.

 ## Flags